 The IP team also has extensive experience in advising and litigating on IP issues for public sector clients.
 Government and the public sector do not always enjoy the same protection as private individuals and private rightsholders, but may similarly have a substantial interest in protecting their own works, logos and databases.
 Because of our years of accrued expertise in IP in the public sector, our IP team knows what is needed to avoid disputes or to win a lawsuit, either as claimant or defendant.

 Pels Rijcken’s Dutch Supreme Court practice also covers the entire breadth of IP law, whether this concerns life science patents, European trademark law or the private copying levy.
 Because Supreme Court litigation is highly specialised, our Supreme Court attorneys litigate on behalf of our clients and for other lawyers.

 Media law comes into play where freedom of expression meets personal privacy.
 Freedom of the press is essential for a democratic society and the new media also contribute to this.
 The fact that everyone can act as a journalist does not mean that everyone feels bound by the constraints of responsible journalism.
 Wrongful accusations can cause permanent damage, certainly in view of the permanent memory of the Internet.
 Pels Rijcken's media law attorneys specialise in handling cases in which freedom of expression, breach of privacy, reputational damage or harassment are central.
 Their significant expertise enables them to negotiate and/or to litigate effectively and successfully.

-Traditionally, the media has also been the focus of government policy.
-In the Netherlands, the government protects the independence, the diversity, the quality and the accessibility of the media.
-It also monitors the fairness of relations between the commercial and public broadcasting companies.
-Pels Rijcken's specialised attorneys have years of experience with regard to the Media Act.
+In addition, media have traditionally been the subject of government policy.
+In the Netherlands, the Dutch government protects the independence, diversity, quality and accessibility of the range of media on offer.
+The government also ensures fair relations between commercial and public broadcasters.
+Pels Rijcken's media law attorneys have years of expertise in the fields covered under the Dutch Media Act.